‘Vanderpump Rules’ Star Lala Kent Looks Stunning As She Poses At The Sweetest Oscars After-Party Ever

-For the Oscars, Lala wore a jaw-dropping sparkling Jaton Couture dress with a high-slit mermaid style bottom.
-Her blonde hair was worn down in waves.
-While she attended the ceremony with her man — Randall was nominated for an Oscar as one of the producers of the hit film, The Irishman — Lala’s favorite part of the night wasn’t hobnobbing with movie moguls such as Martin Scorcese at the Vanity Fair afterparty.
+For the Oscars, Lala wore a jaw-dropping sparkling Jaton Couture dress with a high-slit mermaid style bottom, wearing her blond hair down in waves.
+While she attended the ceremony with her man — Randall was nominated for an Oscar as one of the producers of the hit film, The Irishman — Lala’s favorite part of the night wasn’t hobnobbing with movie moguls such as Martin Scorcese at the Vanity Fair after-party.
 Instead, the best part of the night came later.

 The Give Them Lala Beauty founder posted a photo to Instagram that showed her posing in front of celebratory drawings made by Randall’s young daughters, London and Rylee, after the couple got home.
 The sweet artwork featured pictures of an Oscars trophy and cheers and hearts for The Irishman.